null

 Best Leather Straps for the Reverso Classic Medium (19mm)

 Classic flat calfskin in black at 19mm — the most formally correct Reverso Classic Medium combination.
 JLC ships many Classic Medium references on black leather as standard, confirming this as the factory-validated formal choice.
-Black flat calfskin on the white or silver guilloché dial creates a composed dress watch combination of maximum authority.
 The non-stitch variant is the most minimal.

 Classic flat calfskin in dark brown at 19mm — the most versatile everyday leather.
-JLC ships several Reverso references on brown leather — particularly the Duoface variants on brown to reference the 1930s Art Deco world.
+JLC ships several Reverso references on brown leather, particularly the Duoface variants.
 Full-grain dark brown calfskin follows this factory logic in a material that ages genuinely.

 Navy calfskin at 19mm — for Reverso references with blue dials.
 Navy leather creates tonal coherence with the blue dial in a formal register.

-Dark brown suede at 19mm — the most relaxed Reverso leather option.
-For the Reverso worn in smart-casual and weekend contexts, matte suede provides warmth without formal stiffness.
+Dark brown suede at 19mm — the most relaxed Reverso leather option for smart-casual and weekend contexts.

 Best Leather Straps for the Reverso Classic Medium Thin (18mm)

-The thin profile of the Classic Medium Thin — its defining characteristic — requires specific attention to strap thickness.
-Very padded constructions create a visual disproportion at the lug.
-Flat leather at 2mm suits the slim profile.
+The slim profile requires specific attention to strap thickness.
+Flat leather at 2mm suits the slim case proportionally.

 Classic flat calfskin in black at 18mm — the most formally correct combination.
-The slim flat construction suits the thin case proportionally.
-Non-stitch variant for maximum restraint.
+The non-stitch variant for maximum restraint.

 Classic flat calfskin in dark brown at 18mm — the most versatile everyday leather, following JLC's factory pairing.